Skip to content

 Returns: - {'FINISHED'} on success - {'CANCELLED'} on error

-Requirements: - A dataset sample must be selected (via traitblender_dataset.sample) - The sample object must exist in the scene - Orientation settings must be configured
+Requirements: - A dataset sample must be selected (via traitblender_dataset.sample) - The sample object must exist in the scene - A valid orientation must be selected (from the morphospace's ORIENTATIONS)

 Example: